 Managers want to follow the successful example of former manufacturers like IBM, who transformed themselves into service providers.
 With pressure to enter services, or expand them, however, comes an even more critical imperative: Understanding how these changes—which require significant resource investments—affect overall performance.
 Gaining that insight depends on untangling a number of financial processes.

-In their article published in the International Journal of Research in Marketing (IJRM), Mehdi Nezami of the University of Illinois, Stefan Worm of BI Norwegian Business School, and Michael W. Palmatier of the University of Washington examine how a firm’s service ratio (the percentage of its revenues generated from selling services) affects product sales growth, profitability, and cash flow volatility.
+In their article published in the International Journal of Research in Marketing (IJRM), Mehdi Nezami of the University of Illinois, Stefan Worm of BI Norwegian Business School, and Robert W. Palmatier of the University of Washington examine how a firm’s service ratio (the percentage of its revenues generated from selling services) affects product sales growth, profitability, and cash flow volatility.
 The study also explores how those effects are influenced by industry maturity; the scope of a firm’s offerings; and turbulence within the industry.

 Service-driven growth – A successful strategy?